khaors/geocompr/main.md

 Regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested if a predictor significantly contributes to a model and how much.
 To trust the model outcomes we need to perform a thorough model validation testing if one or several of the underlying model assumptions (heterogeneity, independence, etc.) have been violated [@zuur_mixed_2009].
 By contrast, machine learning approaches are especially appealing due to their lack of assumptions.
-Though statistical inference is impossible [@james_introduction_2013], various studies have shown that machine learning outperform regression techniques with regard to predictive performance [@schratz_performance_2018]. <!-- add one more source -->
+Though statistical inference is impossible [@james_introduction_2013], various studies have shown that machine learning outperform regression techniques with regard to predictive performance [@schratz_performance_nodate]. <!-- add one more source -->
 Naturally, with the advent of big data, machine learning has even gained in popularity since frequently the underlying relationship between variables is less important than the prediction such as future customer behavior.

 Though prediction will be the aim of the modeling in this chapter, we will not use machine learning but a simple generalized linear model (GLM).^[Nevertheless, a generalized additive model or a machine learning approach would be more suitable for our dataset (see exercises).